The Top 10 Most Expensive Hotels in Las Vegas

 Related Read: 15 Best Cosmopolitan Las Vegas Restaurants

-Highlights: Ornate pool area, on-site casino, high-quality dining
+Highlights: Bellagio Fountains, ornate pool area, on-site casino, high-quality dining, Conservatory & Botanical Gardens

-Most expensive room: The Chairman’s Suite, from $7,000 per night
+Most expensive room: The Chairman’s Suite, 4,075 square feet and commonly cited from around $7,000 per night

 They have other options aimed at those who are less than super-rich, but even the most affordable rooms in the hotel are characterized by tasteful décor, sumptuous furnishings and all the amenities necessary to make your stay as comfortable as possible.